meteor/guide/content/build-tool.md

 It is necessary to configure the TypeScript compiler with a `tsconfig.json` file.

-A complete guide on installation, configuration and usage of TypeScript, and how type defintions for libraries are installed, can be found [here](https://medium.com/@birkskyum/modern-meteor-development-with-typescript-introduction-836f2a89f79).
+A complete guide on installation, configuration, and usage of TypeScript, and how type definitions for libraries are installed, can be found [here](https://medium.com/@birkskyum/modern-meteor-development-with-typescript-introduction-836f2a89f79).

-The guide also includes sample applications created with Angular, React, Vue and Blaze all written in TypeScript.
-If you just want to see the source code is it to be found [here](https://github.com/birkskyum/meteor-typescript-samples).
+The guide also includes sample applications created with Angular, React, Vue, and Blaze—all written in TypeScript.
+See the code [here](https://github.com/birkskyum/meteor-typescript-samples).

 <h2 id="blaze-templates">Templates and HTML</h2>